Egyptian Goddess Hathor – Origin Story, Depictions & Importance

 Other interesting myths about Hathor

-- In some myths, Hathor was believed to have emerged with Mehet-Weret from the primordial waters at the beginning of time.
+In some myths, Hathor was believed to have emerged with Mehet-Weret [the “Cow Goddess” who gives birth to the sun at the beginning of creation] from the primordial waters at the beginning of time.
 She and her partner then gave birth to the sun god, Ra.
 They placed him in between Hathor’s cow horns.
-This explains why she her headdress has a sun disk in between two cow horns.
+This explains why her headdress has a sun disk in between two cow horns.
 And every time the sun god Ra emerged from the underworld, Hathor was the deity responsible for giving birth to him come day light.